DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Regarding claim 1, Chiang discloses a method for capturing an image by a mobile device (Camera phone 100; see paragraph 0025 and figs. 5, 7) that includes a processor (CPU 40; see fig. 1 and paragraph 0025) and motion detection (see paragraph 0032), the method comprising:
+Regarding claim 1, Chiang discloses a method for a mobile device to capture an image, the mobile device (Camera phone 100; see paragraph 0025 and figs. 5, 7) including a processor (CPU 40; see fig. 1 and paragraph 0025) and motion detection (see paragraph 0032), the method comprising:

 receiving, by the processor, a motion detection output (motion pattern detection; see paragraph 0032),